OldManUmby/DND.SRD.Wiki/pages/16.npcs/default.md

 [TOC]

-# Non-Player Characters

-This appendix contains statistics for various humanoid non-player characters (NPCs) that adventurers might encounter during a campaign, including lowly commoners and mighty archmages.
+This section contains statistics for various humanoid non-player characters (NPCs) that adventurers might encounter during a campaign, including lowly commoners and mighty archmages.
 These stat blocks can be used to represent both human and nonhuman NPCs.

 # Customizing NPCs